How to Gain a Competitive Edge with Generative AI in Energy and Commodities

 - To effectively manage change, early adopters should focus on appropriate governance and guardrails by quickly defining proof of concepts and ensuring data readiness and pipelines

-The generative AI (GAI) revolution is here.
+The generative AI revolution is here.
 Energy and commodities sectors are on the precipice of a major transformation in ways of working and delivering value to customers.
-By using GAI in tandem with existing tools, organizations can gain a competitive advantage.
+By using generative AI in tandem with existing tools, organizations can gain a competitive advantage.

 To do this, they should address several key questions:

-- How can energy and commodities organizations leverage GAI to move faster, save money and better serve customers?
+- How can energy and commodities organizations leverage generative AI to move faster, save money and better serve customers?

 - What are the implications for the energy and commodities workforce?